yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/tls-authentication.md

 This configuration requires the client to use client-to-server encryption and authenticate with both the appropriate certificate and the password to connect.

 {{< note title="Note" >}}
-This was the previous default for TLS with authentication; this example shows the `ysql_hba_conf_csv` configuration to use to replicate the previous behavior.
+Before version 2.5.2, this was the default for TLS with authentication.
+This example shows the `ysql_hba_conf_csv` configuration to use to replicate the previous behavior.

 {{< /note >}}